MappedIn/android/readme.md

 <meta-data android:name="com.mappedin.sdk.Username" android:value="<your key here>"/>
 <meta-data android:name="com.mappedin.sdk.Password" android:value="<your secret here>"/>
 ```

-If you don't know your key and secret, please talk to your mappedin representative to get access.
+To get you started we've provided a key and secret in this repo that has access to some demo venues.

+When you're ready to start using your own venues with the SDK you will need to contact a Mappedin representative to get your own unique key and secret.

 Once you have your manifest set up correctly, you can begin writing actual code.
 Instantiate a `com.mappedin.sdk.MappedIn` object, passing in your application's Context.
 Then make a call to

 ```mappedin.getVenues( MappedInCallBack<Venue[]> )```